Ulrike Arnold

-Ulrike Arnold working in Bryce Canyon in 2000.

-Ulrike Arnold (born 1950 in Düsseldorf) is a German artist.
+Ulrike Arnold (born 1950) is a German artist who uses stones, dirt and earth from locations around the world to create abstract paintings.

 Biography

-Ulrike Arnold studied music and art between 1968 and 1971, afterwards she worked as a teacher.
+Arnold was born in Düsseldorf in 1950; she grew up with three brothers.
+Her father was a priest and mother was a kindergarten teacher that later stopped work to take care of her children.
+She studied music and art between 1968 and 1971, afterwards she worked as a teacher.
 From 1979 until 1986 she studied fine arts at the Düsseldorf academy in Professor Klaus Rinke's class.
 She was granted the Eduard von der Heydt apprenticeship of Wuppertal in 1988.
-Since 1980 the artist travels through all five continents to work although Ulrike Arnold mainly lives and works in Düsseldorf and in Flagstaff, Arizona.
+Since 1980, she has been travelling through all of the continents to work, although she mainly lives and works in Düsseldorf and Flagstaff, Arizona.

 Work as artist

 Earth paintings

-Earth paintings are typical of Arnold's art as she uses a unique material.
+Earth paintings are typical of Arnold's art as she uses a unique material inspired by prehistoric cave art.
 She paints pictures with sorts of soil, minerals and stones on nettle fabric and on stone.
 She collects her colours in form of minerals which she then grinds to a paste for painting.
 The titles of her pictures correspond to the places across the world where she has found her ingredients, like Flagstaff, Arizona or Bryce Canyon in Utah.
 The structures, forms and colours of those paintings mirror the quality of the landscape where they are created on site.
 There they are exposed to the natural conditions of the place which even enhance their intensity.

 Comet pictures

-Since 2004 Ulrike Arnold is continuously expanding her repertoire of resources.
+Since 2004, Ulrike Arnold is continuously expanding her repertoire of resources.
 She is the first artist worldwide to use particles of meteorites (nickel, iron and chondrules) which she purchases from research facilities.
-Those valuable substances originate from asteroids and comets.
+Those substances originate from asteroids and comets.
 Their dark dust bears witness to the early universe.
 With it, Ulrike Arnold goes beyond the use of terrestric materials to create cosmological pictures.